install.packages('pak')

 for plot in UI

-in mod_scatter_display_server()
+mod_scatter_display_server()

-After 1) loading the movies
+loads the movies

-data, 2) assembling the returned values from mod_var_input_server()
+data and collects the returned values from mod_var_input_server()

-utility function creates the plot
+utility function, creates the plot

-object and adds the plot_title()
+object, and adds the plot_title()

 and theme: